juhoinkinen/Annif-wiki/Backend:-nn_ensemble.md

 dropout_rate | The amount of dropout to apply between layers (between 0.0 and 1.0) during training.
 Defaults to 0.2 optimizer | The optimizer to use.
-Defaults to "adam" epochs | The number of passes over the initial training data to perform
+Defaults to "adam" epochs | The number of passes over the initial training data to perform lr | The learning rate of the optimizer.
+Default depends on the optimizer

 The `nodes` setting determines the size of the neural network.
 Larger networks take up more memory, but may provide better results in some cases.
 The `dropout_rate` setting affects the amount of dropout regularization to apply in order to prevent overfitting.
 The `epochs` setting affects how much the network tries to learn from the initial training data (given using the `train` command).
 Some experimentation is necessary to find the optimal parameters.